lissettdm/react-use-form/README.md

               }
 ```

+You can access all the control properties, example: form.controls.task.error.
 The **validator** property is a array of validators functions, so you can define many validation function as you required.

 ```javascript